DonovanAdrian/KISS/README.md

 is that every 24 hours, the Arduino will randomly select a greeting or a suggested activity to display.
 I suggest starting the system sometime at night before your usual bedtime, so that your new activity or greeting can be ready well before you wake up!
-If the given activity doesn't apply to you, or is something you've done recently, you can always "re-roll" for a new activity or greeting.
-If something goes wrong (power outage) you can always unplug/plug it back in or press the *other* button to reset the system at the desired time.
+If something goes wrong (power outage) you can always unplug/plug it back in to reset it.
 Enjoy!

 ## What Do I Need?
-Required Components:
+Required Component:
   - Liquid Crystal Display (LCD)
-Optional Components:
-  - 2 LEDs (Any Color)
-    - 1 for use as an "Online" indicator (Preferrably Green)
-    - 1 for use as a "Processing" indicator (Preferrably Red)
-  - 2 Buttons
-    - 1 to reload system (A)
-    - 1 to "re-roll" activity/greeting (B)

 ## Suggested Schematic (UNFINISHED)